Education in Italy: Summary

 Compulsory education is highlighted in yellow.

 Standards

 In 2018, the Italian secondary education was evaluated as below the OECD average.
 Italy scored below the OECD average in reading and science, and near OECD average in mathematics.
 Mean performance in Italy declined in reading and science, and remained stable in mathematics.
 Trento and Bolzano scored at an above the national average in reading.
-Compared to school children in other OECD countries, children in Italy missed out on a greater amount of learning due to absences and indiscipline in classrooms.
-A wide gap exists between northern schools, which perform near average, and schools in the South, that had much poorer results.
+A wide gap exists between northern schools, which perform near average, and schools in the south, that had much poorer results.
+The 2018 Progress in International Reading Literacy Study ranks children in Italy 16th for reading.

+In 2021, 49% of students in Italy were in schools whose principal reported that the school's capacity is hindered by a lack of teaching staff, and 38%, by inadequate or poorly qualified teaching staff, higher than OCED averages.

+Energy use

+The city of Rome is in charge of a large number of educational structures, around 1,144 nurseries, kindergartens, primary and high schools.
+These schools are at the moment the most energy-intensive public buildings in the city, accounting for up to 95% of total municipal energy use.
+Energy efficiency schemes are currently being developed, so that the schools can save money while also lowering carbon emissions.
+Around 200 schools will be reconstructed, funded by subsidies from the Italian government, European Union money under the PON Metro Italian national plan for metropolitan areas, and a €150 million credit line authorised by the European Investment Bank in February 2023.